top of page

 Inlay Options: Fine Silver Leaf, 22ct Gold Leaf, 22ct Rose Gold Leaf & Copper Leaf.

-Size: 8mm by 8mm by 42mm
+Pendant size: 8mm by 8mm by 42mm

+If you choose a stainless steel chain or leather cord, I will put a stainless steel tube insert in your pendant to match chain or clasp.
 You can also upgrade to a sterling silver clasp for leather & cotton cords.

 Other shapes available